Tools#

 Note

-You can copy and save the backup file from WebDAV server.
+You can copy and save the backup file with WebDAV Server.

 Restore waypoints#

-All your backed up waypoints can be restored back to Air Navigation Pro app.
+All your backed-up waypoints can be restored back into the app.

-2. In Air Navigation Pro, navigate to Tools > User waypoints.
+2. In Air Navigation Pro, go to Tools > User waypoints

 Share waypoints#

-7. Choose an app you want to share your waypoints with.
+7. Choose the app you want use to share your waypoints

 Tags#